thekalinga/thekalinga.in/about.md

 - [TypeScript](https://www.typescriptlang.org) and
 - [Angular](https://angular.io)

-I am a contributor to open source community too.
+I am an open source contributor.
 Here are some of my contributions.

 #### Open source contributions